run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 2. Choose a *Department* from the drop-down.
 The default is `default`.
 3. Enter a *Project name*.
 Press *Namespace* to set the namespace associated with the project.
 You can either create the namespace from the project name (default) or enter an existing namespace.
 4. In *Access control*, add one or more applications or users.
 If your user or application isn't in the list, see [Roles and permissions](admin-ui-users.md#roles-and-permissions), and verify that the users have the correct permissions.
 To change user permissions, see [Working with users](admin-ui-users.md#working-with-users).
-5. In *Quota management*, configure the node pool priority (if editable), the GPUs, CPUs, CPU memory, and Over quota priority settings.
+5. In *Quota management*, configure the node pool priority (if editable), the GPUs, CPUs, CPU memory, and Over-quota priority settings.
 Configure the following:

        * *Order of priority*&mdash;the priority the node pool will receive when trying to schedule workloads.
 For more information, see [Node pool priority](../../Researcher/scheduling/using-node-pools.md#multiple-node-pools-selection).
        * *GPUs*&mdash;the number of GPUs in the node pool.
 Press *GPUs* and enter the number of GPUs, then press *Apply* to save.
        * *CPUs(Cores)*&mdash;the number of CPU cores in the node pool.
 Press *CPUs* and enter the number of GPUs, then press *Apply* to save.
        * *CPU Memory*&mdash;the amount of memory the CPUs will be allocated.
 Press *CPU Memory*, enter an amount of memory, then press *Apply* to save.
-       * Over quota priority&mdash;the priority for the specific node pool to receive over quota allocations.
+       * Over-quota priority&mdash;the priority for the specific node pool to receive over-quota allocations.

 6. (Optional) In the *Scheduling rules* pane, use the dropdown arrow to open the pane.
 Press on the *+ Rule* button to add a new rule to the project.
 Add one (or more) of the following rule types: